nehalsinghmangat/pykal/docs/source/introduction.rst

 .. epigraph::

-   "Cross a river once, swim; cross a river twice, get a boat; cross a river thrice, build a bridge.
+   "Cross a river once, swim; cross a river twice, find a boat; cross a river thrice, build a bridge.
    "

    -- old Punjabi saying